 ALIGN is offered by Marlboro College in partnership with the Sparks Center of Ithaca, New York, and provides structured and unstructured opportunities for mission-driven leaders to renew their sense of purpose and engagement.
 The three-month program includes:

-- Three overnight retreats in inspiring natural settings with comfortable B&B style accommodations
+- Three overnight retreats in inspiring natural settings with simple, comfortable B&B style accommodations

 - Facilitated peer support processes within the full cohort and with a partner